fluxninja/aperture/docs/content/reference/configuration/agent.md

 See also [Aperture Agent installation](/get-started/installation/agent/agent.md).
 :::

-List of all config parameters for Aperture Agent.
+List of all configuration parameters for Aperture Agent.

 <!---
 Generated File Starts